 What is Logistics: Definition, Importance and Types

-The origin of the term ‘logistics’ can be related to the military as it was commonly used to refer to how military personnel handled the movement of equipment, supplies, and people to troops on the battlefield.
-Logistics in today’s business world means management of supply and transportation of products in time and good condition while keeping it as cost-effective and efficient as possible.
-It is a complex task as delivery time expectations are becoming shorter and effective management of the entire supply chain is required to achieve them.
+Logistics involves the management of supply and timely transportation of products in good condition while keeping it cost-effective and efficient.
+It is a complex task as delivery time expectations are becoming shorter, and effective management of the entire supply chain is required to achieve them.

-Any cargo movement from one point to another requires a lot of coordination and resources.
-It involves various aspects like sourcing, warehousing, equipment management, and fleet management to ensure timely cargo delivery to the end user.
+Any cargo movement from one point to another requires coordination and resources.
+Timely cargo deliveries to the end user require aspects like sourcing, warehousing, equipment management, and fleet management to ensure.

 The global logistics market is estimated to reach $12,975.64 billion by 2027.
 The main factors contributing to this growth are the evolution of the eCommerce industry, new-age technologies, and improved logistics infrastructure.